SeaQL/seaql.github.io/SeaStreamer/versioned_docs/version-0.1.x/03-streamer/03-consumer.md

 ## `next`

 Poll and receive one message: it awaits until there are new messages.
-This method can be called from multiple threads.

 ## `stream`

-Returns an async stream which implements the [Stream Trait](https://docs.rs/futures-core/*/futures_core/stream/trait.Stream.html).
+Returns an async stream.
 You cannot create multiple streams from the same consumer, nor perform any operation while streaming.

 It allows you to do neat things: